tommy-pea/tommy-pea.me/index.md

 I studied at the University of Auckland.
 I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance.

+Since graduating, I have worked at WSP (a global engineering consultancy firm) for three years between Wellington, Auckland, Leeds, and London.
+My current role is Transport Net Zero Consultant at WSP UK in London.

 I am an excellent data analyst, visualiser, communicator, and problem solver.
 I can code, and solve complex problems, in Python, R, MATLAB, and Microsoft Suite software products.

-I’ve worked at WSP for three years between Wellington, Auckland, Leeds, and London in the transport sector.
-My current role is Transport Net Zero Consultant at WSP UK in London.

 Outside of work, I try to keep my music alive - I play the violin.
 In 2024, I played with the Leeds Symphony Orchestra, Salomon Orchestra, Weekend Opera Workshops, and taught private lesssons.